Kipngetich33/Interview-Questions/README.md

 SQL implements a relational database model while Nosql implements a  none relational database model.

 ## 48. What is the difference between a GET and POST request?
+GET requests are basically used to retrive data from specified sources they are however less secure and their use should therefore be used carefully, POST on the other hand is used to update or create new resources in a target resource

 ## 49. What is CSRF and why do we need to protect our applications from it?
+CSFR is the abbreviation for Cross Site Request Forgery and is s type of attack that exploits the trust that a site has on a users browser.
+CSRF attacks can be prevented through two main ways:
+1. Unsure that your application uses a CSRF key
+2. Minimize on GET methods and instead use POST

 ## 50. What is a status code and what do the various status codes mean?
 These are shortcodes for http requests that define the state of the current request.
 Some of the status codes are as follows: